Some tips about setting up Zigbee or Z-wave mesh networks.

 Changing the Zigbee channel forces you to re-pair every Zigbee device.
 This sucks, so plan ahead.
 Changing the 2.4GHz WIFI channel on your access points is a lot less painful.
 You don’t have to worry about this with Z-Wave since it uses 800-900Mhz depending on the country.

-How to determine what zigbee channel zigbee2mqtt is using
+Finding out what zigbee channel zigbee2mqtt is using

 Go to Settings, Advanced, and then you’ll see your zigbee channel.